History of Princes Park

 Note: No further work on the southern shelter shed due WW2 shortages.

 1948: NORTH CARLTON RAILWAY STATION CLOSEDFrom 1885 until 1948 daily suburban passenger rail services operated on the Inner Circle railway line.
 Originally a steam era railway it was electrified in 1921.
+There had been many requests for platforms to constructed at Princes Park, mainly from Brunswick residents, which would have been closer to the oval.
 North Carlton on Lang Street was the nearest station to Princes Park, a 600 meter walk from the ground.